AY2526S1-CS2113-T10-1/tp/docs/UserGuide.md

 ![loanlist](./diagrams/screenshots/LoanList.png)

 ### Add a loan: `add loan`
 Adds a loan to the list.
 The loan will include a description and the amount loaned as well as the date and time to return the loaned amount by.
+No Time Zone is assumed and date and time will not change with location.

 Format: `add loan d/<DESCRIPTION> a/<AMOUNT_LOANED> r/<LOAN_RETURN_DATE_AND_TIME>`